“I have a website; isn’t that enough?”

 What to Do Right Now?

-Okay, you know you need landing pages to promote your offline (or online) business effectively.
+Okay, you know you need effective landing pages to promote your offline (or online) business well.
 And you probably have some ideas about how you can use them or make them better.

 But before you start writing code, A/B-testing, and obsessing over conversion statistics, do this very short thought exercise: